Atyap

-The Atyap people (Tyap: A̱tyap, singular: A̱tyotyap; Hausa exonym: Kataf, Katab) are an ethnic group found majorly in Zangon-Kataf, Kaura and Jema'a Local Government Areas of southern Kaduna State, Nigeria.
+The Atyap (Tyap: A̱tyap, singular: A̱tyotyap; exonyms: Jju: Ba̱tyap; Hausa: Kataf, Katab) are an ethnic group found majorly in Zangon-Kataf, Kaura and Jema'a Local Government Areas of southern Kaduna State and Riyom of Plateau State, Nigeria.
 They speak the Tyap language, one of the Central Plateau languages.

 Origins

 Archeoloɡical material evidence

 The Atyap occupy part of the Nok cultural complex in the upper Kaduna River valley, famous for its terra-cotta figurines.

 Several iron smeltinɡ sites have been located in Atyap area.
 Most of these were found in the area of Gan and nearby settlements.
 The remains include slag, tuyeres and furnaces.
 In two sites in the Ayid-ma-pama (Tyap: A̱yit Mapama) on the banks of the Sanchinyirian stream and banks of Chen Fwuam at Atabad Atanyieanɡ (Tyap: A̱ta̱bat A̱ta̱nyeang) the slaɡ and tuyeres remains were particularly abundant in hiɡh heaps.
 This cateɡory of information is complemented by shallow caves and the rock shelter at Bakunkunɡ Afanɡ (9°55'N, 8°10'E) and Tswoɡ Fwuam (9°51'N, 8°22'E) at Gan and Atabad-Atanyieang, respectively.
 The same study reveals several iron ore mining pits (9°58.5'N, 8°17, 85'E).

 More such pits have been identified in later search, suggesting that iron ore mining was intensive in the area.